“Being a sensitive empath is a beautiful thing as an artist…” Alanis Morissette

 Dr. Linda Silverman, director of the Gifted Development Center, explains “Introverts are wired differently from extraverts and they have different needs.
 Extraverts get their energy from interaction with people and the external world.
 Introverts get their energy from within themselves; too much interaction drains their energy and they need to retreat from the world to recharge their batteries.”

 From my post Creative Introverts – which also has this:

 “Most inventors and engineers I’ve met are like me.
 They’re shy and they live in their heads.
 The very best of them are artists.
 And artists work best alone…”

-Steve Wozniak (at far right), who co-founded Apple with Steve Jobs.
+Steve Wozniak, who co-founded Apple with Steve Jobs (at right).